 Building a high-trust, high-performance environment means everyone is treated as a significant human being.
 Values, strengths, and talents will differ as well as personalities.
 People will rub each other the wrong way as styles clash.
 The underlying respect for what each other contributes to the shared vision and the agreed on goals is the thread that keeps everything running well.

-You can find many resources for building a shared vision on Jesse Stoner’s website, in her award-wining blog and her books.
+You can find many resources for building a shared vision on Jesse Stoner’s website, in her award-winning blog and her books.
 Then read these posts to help you develop respect and re-create respect once you’ve lost it for someone you work or live with.

 Taking a moment to fully see the person in front of you is the greatest gift you can give to them.
 We all yearn to be seen, be understood, and feel valued for who we are beyond what we do.
 This is how you inspire the human heart to soar.
 It’s amazing how much good work can then get done.